 Advantages of Dr. Chugay’s Technique

-The standard technique often produces artificial-looking sharp edges because it requires removal of a strip of cartilage.
+The standard technique often produces artificial-looking sharp edges because it requires reduction of a strip of cartilage.
 Such methodology is unnecessary except in a very limited number of cases because the appearance of large ears is not caused by the actual ear size but by the angle of their position relative to the patient’s head.

 Dr. Chugay’s otoplasty includes a technique of creating a natural-looking ear fold.
-The cartilage of the protruding ear is incised in two places and sutured together with permanent sutures.
+The cartilage of the protruding ear is incised in two places and sutured together with sutures.
 No cartilage is removed.
 This method yields the natural-looking ear fold with smooth edges.

 How Common is the Technique that Dr. Chugay Uses?